 - and that’s just a few of the great ideas you guys have come up with 🙂

-more ways to use that jug of cider
+more ways to cook with cider

 - Kale and Fall Fruit Salad with Cider Poppy Seed Dressing